Halil Umut Meler: December 2023 attack

 A day after the incident, Koca apologized to Meler and his family in a press statement in which he also announced his resignation as the Ankaragücü club president.
 Ankaragücü's vice president Zeynep Karamancı and board members of the club Mehmet Şahin and Erkan Aytekin went to visit Meler in hospital, but Meler refused to meet with them.

 Meler was discharged from the hospital on the morning of 13 December 2023.
 On the same day, in a press conference held in Istanbul, TFF president Mehmet Büyükekşi denied all allegations of Meler quitting refereeing due to the attack.
 In the same press conference, Büyükekşi said the Turkish football leagues would resume on 19 December 2023, ending a week-long suspension following the attack.

 On 14 December 2023, the TFF announced that Koca had been banned permanently for punching Meler.
 Ankaragücü were fined two million lira (£54,000) and ordered to play five home games without any fans.

 On 20 December 2023, Meler stated that MKE Ankaragücü coach Emre Belözoğlu had provoked the attack and claimed that he had a grudge against him from the past.

 On 27 December 2023, Koca was released on bail following his lawyer's objection being accepted.
 Although Koca appeared in front of the judge on 9 January 2024, Koca's trial without arrest, which was supposed to take place on the same day on charges of injuring a public official, threatening an official and violating a law relating to the prevention of violence in sports was adjourned to 28 February 2024.
 Koca also denied the allegations in the lawsuit regarding the incident.

 On 14 January 2024, it was announced that he would continue refereeing with him being determined as the main referee for the Konyaspor–İstanbulspor 2023-24 Süper Lig match the same day.
 On 11 November, Koca was convicted and sentenced to 3.5 years' imprisonment for assaulting Meler.
-He was released on bail, 16 days later pending trial on 27 December 2023.